Who Should Attend?

 • Introduction to why we do it and how it makes life easier

-• Screenshots
+• Taking Screenshots

-• Using ANT Reports
+• Using Surefire Reporting

-• Using 3rd party reporting tools
+• 3rd Party Reporting tools

-• In-line and external data sources
+• In-line and external data sources, data-driving your tests

-• Executing tests remotely using Selenium Server/Grid
+• Executing tests remotely using Selenium Server/Grid, Cross-Browser Testing

 Scroll to top